nickeubank/ds4humans/docs/_sources/30_questions/24_passive_prediction_external.md

 As we learned before, the external validity of a model is specific to the context in which a model is being used.
 A model will generally have very *high* external validity when used to answer Passive-Prediction Questions in a setting that is very similar to the setting from which the data used to train the model was collected, but *low* external validity when applied in geographically, temporally, or socially different settings.

-Some of the factors that influence the External Validity to Passive Prediction Questions are the same as those that shape the External Validity of Exploratory Questions, such as the population represented in the data (patterns in data from one country will often differ from patterns in data from another country), the time period in question (consumer behavior may vary across seasons, and many patterns in data change over longer timespans).
+Some of the factors that influence the External Validity to Passive Prediction Questions are the same as those that shape the External Validity of Descriptive Questions, such as the population represented in the data (patterns in data from one country will often differ from patterns in data from another country), the time period in question (consumer behavior may vary across seasons, and many patterns in data change over longer timespans).
 But there are other concerns that are a little more specific to Passive Prediction Questions:

 ## Extrapolation and Training Parameter Ranges